-Container-Grown Plants - Nursery plants planted and grown in standard nursery containers either above ground or placed in the ground [directly or when placed in another pot in the ground (pot-in-pot)].
+Container-Grown Plants - A nursery production practice in which plants are grown in standard nursery containers: above the ground; placed in the ground; or when placed in another standard nursery container in the ground (pot-in-pot).

 Crop Inventory Valuation Report - A plant inventory list created in the Nursery Inventory Software for assisting in establishing the insurable nursery plant inventory value.
 The Nursery Inventory Software is available at Nursery-Inventory-Software-EPLPPS.

-Liners - Plants produced in standard nursery containers that are equal to or greater than 5/8 inch in diameter (including trays containing 200 or fewer individual cells), but less than 3 inches in diameter at the widest point of the container or cell interior, have an established root system, and are able to maintain a firm root ball when lifted from the containers.
+Liners - Plants produced in standard nursery containers that have a minimum dimension greater than or equal to 5/8 inch in and a maximum dimension of less than 3 inches at the widest point of the container or cell interior, have an established root system, and meet all other conditions specified in the Special Provisions.

-Nursery - A business enterprise that grows nursery plants and receives at least 50 percent of its gross income derived from plant sales must be from wholesale marketing of such plants.
+Nursery - A business enterprise that grows nursery plants.
+At least 40 percent of its gross income derived from plant sales must be from wholesale marketing of such plants.

 Stock Plants - Plants used only for propagation during the insurance period or plants grown only for harvest of buds, flowers, or greenery.
 Stock plants cannot be insured.

 - Duties in the Event of Damage or Loss